crabhi/karma-ubuntu-reporter/README.md

 ## Installation

-1. Install Karma and karma-osx-reporter plugin.
+1. Install Karma and karma-ubuntu-reporter plugin.
 The plugin requires Karma 0.9+, but Karma's stable version is now 0.10 so it's pretty easy.

   a.
 Globally.
 System-wide with `karma` available on command line.

     ```
     npm install -g karma
-    npm install -g karma-osx-reporter
+    npm install -g karma-ubuntu-reporter
     ```

   b.
 Locally.
 If you want to install Karma to your project instead, add the dependencies to `package.json` and run `npm install`: